2491-NoMythic/docusaurus/docs/how-to/how-to-edit-files.md

 # How to edit files

-If the question was asked "How do I edit a file" you would get lots of opinions, and it would matter what type of files we meant.
-You don't use a CAD program, an image editor, and a text editor all on the same file.
-At least most of us don't we use purpose built tools.
+If the question was asked "How do I edit a file?" you would get lots of opinions, and it would matter what type of files we meant.
+You don't use a CAD program, an image editor, and a text editor all on the same file- we use purpose built tools.
 Here I am only going to talk about text editors.
 And just the ones we use with robotics here at NoMythic.
 If you have a favorite, go ahead and use it, but the mentors may not be as knowledgeable about that tool if you have issues.

 ## Notepad on Windows, TextEdit on Mac